jruels/ansible-windows-best/labs/win_updates/index.md

 - Click **Save**
 - Click the toggle to turn the Survey questions to **Enabled**

-Sart the job by clicking the blue **Launch** button, or by clicking on the rocket in the Job Templates overview.
+Start the job by clicking the blue **Launch** button, or by clicking on the rocket in the Job Templates overview.

 When prompted, choose update categories. answer `No` to *Reboot after install?* and click next.